anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 --- abstract

-This document extends the constrained Bootstrapping Remote Secure Key Infrastructures (cBRSKI) onboarding protocol by adding a new network function, the constrained Join Proxy.
+This document supports the constrained Bootstrapping Remote Secure Key Infrastructures (cBRSKI) onboarding protocol by adding a required network function, the Join Proxy.
 This function can be implemented on a constrained node.
 The goal of the Join Proxy is to help new constrained nodes ("Pledges") securely onboard into a new IP network using the cBRSKI protocol.